cloudmesh/useful-introduction_to_cloud-2015/docs/source/projects/project_bibliometric_namedisambiguity.rst

 * Integration of the instalation into a cloudmesh command
 * Report written in IEEE format in LaTeX or Word
 * Original images used in the report
-* The report must either use endnote (for word) or bibtex (for LaTeX) to manage the bibliography.
-Papers not using bibliography management tools will be rejected without review.
-Bibliographies must be done in scholarly way.
+* To make citation of scholarly work easier we recommend that you use a bibliography management tool such as endnote for word or bibtex for LaTex.
+In case of MS Word, if you do not have access to endnote, please use the build in citation manager from Word.

 Note that the reference of previous work is neither a statement for good or bad work of that project.
 There is always something one can